-It’s that time of year again, when people’s thoughts turn toward gift giving.
-Or maybe gift getting.
+It’s that time of year again when people’s thoughts turn toward gift-giving.
+Or maybe gift-getting.
+Getting the perfect gift can often be a hard thing, particularly when the person you love seems to have everything.
+So what do you get them?
+Would they like something like this 5 senses gift or would they prefer something a bit techier?
 To help our readers out, Kevin and I have chosen a select number of connected products aimed at mainstream consumers, engineers, and even your favorite child.
 There is truly something in here for everyone, whether you are trying to keep an eye on elderly parents or help your staff build a better connected device.
 Let’s do this.

 This is an expensive gift, but one that will pay dividends in your kitchen with delicious food for hopefully years to come.
 Sous vide cooking involves sealing your food in a plastic bag and then cooking it in circulating water at a certain temperature.
 It takes longer, but the result is a tender, well-cooked piece of meat; a perfectly cooked egg; or tender but crisp vegetables.
 This gift will be welcomed by chefs and meal preppers alike.
 I personally use it to set myself up with different flavors for a week by cooking several chicken breasts in a variety of different spices.